Vocal Music Education

 Click Here to see the PPAS Choir’s 2015 Spring Concert at Church of the Blessed Sacrament, featuring Mozart’s Requiem.

-The 23rd Annual National Chorale High School Choral Festival took place on May 4th 2016 at Hunter College/CUNY with 1,200 high school singers participating.
-Everett MCCorvey, Distinguished Conductor.
+The 25th Annual National Chorale High School Choral Festival took place in April 2018 at Hunter College/CUNY with over 800 high school singers participating.
+Vagarshak Ohanyan, Distinguished Conductor.

-The 6th annual National Chorale Elementary School Choral Festival took place May 11th 2016, with Steve Vaughan as Guest Conductor.
-The 3rd annual Middle School Choral Festival took place May 12th, 2016, with Vagarshak Ohanyan as Guest Conductor.
-Both took place at the Professional Performing Arts High School in Manhattan with 750 young student singers participating at each Festival.
+The 5th annual National Chorale Middle School Choral Festival took place in April 2018, with JessAnn Smith as Guest Conductor at the Professional Performing Arts School in Manhattan with over 1,000 young student singers participating.

 The National Chorale Elementary, Middle School and High School Choral Festivals are the only Festivals of their kind in New York City.